Home

 Lucinda (Crosby) Kelly was born in December 1888 near Mt.
 Pleasant, Westmoreland County, PA, the daughter of Lewis and Marietta (Minerd) Crosby.

 As the oldest sister, often taking the place of her sickly, dying mother, Lucinda took responsibility for her siblings, including the youngest, Francis.
 She taught the boy how to be self-sufficient by cooking, sewing, washing, ironing and other household chores.
-Though Lucinda dated (and later married) John Kelly, she put off marriage until brother Francis was married.
+Though Lucinda dated (and later married) John Taylor Kelly, she put off marriage until after brother Francis was married.

 "They took me when they went out anywhere," said Francis, who enjoyed riding in Kelly's Model T Ford.